 PRUNING: Pruning fruit trees during winter dormancy will invigorate the tree and cause it to grow and branch more the following season.
 Do dormant pruning in late winter or early spring after risk of severe freeze is over.
 Remove dead or diseased wood also.
 After tree resumes growth in the spring, continue to train the scaffold branches of the tree as you did the previous growing season.
 Prop lateral branches out to a 50 to 60 degree angle.
 Summer pruning will devigorate the tree and cause it to grow less in that growing season.

 FRUIT THINNING: Ensure good fruit size and prevent tree breakage by thinning fruit.
-Approximately three to four weeks after bloom or when the largest fruit are as large as a quarter, fruits should be removed by hand so that the remaining peaches are spaced about every 8”.
+Approximately three to four weeks after bloom or when the largest fruit are as large as a quarter, fruits should be removed by hand so that the remaining fruits are spaced about every 8”.

 POLLINATION: Self-pollinating, but production will increase when two or more varieties are planted together.
 All of the following trees are semi-dwarf, growing 12-15’ tall, 14’ wide.